Total Hip Replacement (THR)

 Total Hip Replacements (or THRs) have been used to treat hip arthritis for many decades and are some of the most tried and tested forms of orthopaedic intervention.

-There are factors which make some patients unsuitable for conservative hip operations like a BHR or a BMHR.
+There are factors which make some patients unsuitable for conservative hip operations like a Birmingham Hip Resurfacing or a BMHR.
 In the absence of these options, Mr McMinn will use a total hip replacement to treat the existing hip condition.

 In many cases, Mr McMinn performs a total hip replacement if a patient‘s femoral head bone has become very brittle or where there has been severe bone loss.
 There are also anatomical conditions such as severe hip dysplasia or severe Perthes disease which make conservative options unsuitable for certain patients.